 Simon is a graduate of the Queensland Conservatorium (2000) and the Australian National Academy of Music (2003).
-Since that time, he has been a frequent guest performer with London's Philharmonia Orchestra, the Bournemouth Symphony, Denmark’s Esbjerg Ensemble, the London Philharmonic Orchestra, and as guest principal with the Tasmanian and Singapore Symphony Orchestras.
-He has performed as principal cello and chamber musician at, among others, the Aldeburgh, Pacific and Salzburg Music Festivals.
+Since that time, he has been a frequent guest performer with London's Philharmonia Orchestra, the Bournemouth Symphony, Denmark’s Esbjerg Ensemble and the London Philharmonic Orchestra.
+In recent years he has appeared as a guest principal with the Tasmanian and Singapore Symphony Orchestras, and the Malaysian Philharmonic Orchestra.
+He has performed as principal cello and chamber musician at the Aldeburgh, Pacific and Salzburg Music Festivals.

-In 2016, Simon was awarded the Adelaide Critics Circle Prize for his performance of the Elgar Cello Concerto with the Adelaide Symphony Orchestra and Michael Stern.
-He made his first appearance as soloist with the ASO in 2015, and appears again in 2018 performing Saint- Saëns Cello Concerto in A Minor.
+In 2021, Simon performed as soloist with the Adelaide Symphony Orchestra in Haydn’s Cello Concerto in D Major.
+He made his first appearance as soloist with the ASO in 2015, and has since appeared in concertos by Saint- Saëns, Bruch and Elgar, receiving for the latter performance the Adelaide Critics Circle Prize in 2016.
 In previous years he performed as soloist with the Malaysian Philharmonic, the Queensland Symphony Orchestra, Camerata Queensland, Sydney’s Metropolitan Orchestra and Orchestra Victoria.

-Simon is passionate about education, and has taught at the Elder Conservatorium and the Queensland Conservatorium.
+A passionate educator, Simon currently teaches at the Elder Conservatorium, University of Adelaide, and has taught at the Queensland Conservatorium, as well as tutoring for the Australian Youth Orchestra and National Music Camp.
 He studied with Matthew Farrell, Janis Laurs, Alexander Baillie, David Strange and Michael Goldschlager.
 He plays on a beautiful English cello made in 1840 by Thomas Kennedy.
 In his spare time, he loves to cook.